 Have you been to Rainbow Beach?
 What did you do there?
 Please leave a comment below!

 Where is Rainbow Beach?

-Rainbow Beach is about 3 hours north of Brisbane, just in front of Fraser Island.
+Rainbow Beach is about three hours north of Brisbane, just in front of Fraser Island.
 You don’t need a 4WD to drive from Brisbane to Rainbow Beach.
 But if you have on, you can go from Noosa to Rainbow Beach via the beach which is very scenic.
 Check the tide time to plan your trip!